detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

     ```
     If you want to use another profile namespace, set it with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_profile some-aws-profile`  (default is `pwnage`)

-3. Rename `example.env.json` to `env.json` and change the values to whatever suits your fancy.
+1. Rename `example.env.json` to `env.json` and change the values to whatever suits your fancy.
+Note that all entries must be strings, less you anger the Lambda gods.
-4. Set your AWS region of choice with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_region some-aws-region` (default is `eu-central-1`)
+2. Set your AWS region of choice with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_region some-aws-region` (default is `eu-central-1`)
-5. Set your deployment environment for AWS API Gateway with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_region devOrTestingOrProdOrSomething` (default is `development`)
+3. Set your deployment environment for AWS API Gateway with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_region devOrTestingOrProdOrSomething` (default is `development`)
-6. Install dependencies with `npm install`
+4. Install dependencies with `npm install`
-7. Launch 🚀 with `npm run deploy`
+5. Launch 🚀 with `npm run deploy`
-8. Change whatever you need to change in the AWS API Gateway to make this work with your own application.
+6. Change whatever you need to change in the AWS API Gateway to make this work with your own application.

 ### Updating
 Update the Lambda API with any changes you make to the source by running `npm run update`